KalicoCrew/kalico/docs/MPC.md

 #*# ambient_transfer = 15.6868
 ```

-Calibrated parameters and not suitable for pre-configuration or not explicetly determinable.
+The calibrated parameters are not suitable for pre-configuration or are not explicetly determinable.
 Advanced users could tweak these post calibration based on the following guidance: Slightly increasing these values will increase the temperature where MPC settles and slightly decreasing them will decrease the settling temperature.

 ```
 #block_heat_capacity: